newtheatre/website/_content/get-involved.md

 It's totally up to you!
 You can put on a play you've loved reading, watching, or being a part of elsewhere &mdash; or an original work!

 1. **Decide on the season**:
-We have four seasons that you can propose for: In House, Fringe, External and Edinburgh, all with their own challenges to bear in mind.
+We have four seasons that you can propose for: In House, Fringe, Edinburgh, and External, all with their own challenges to bear in mind.
 Have a think before you propose which is best for your show!

 1. **Rights**: It needs to be possible to get the rights to put the play on.
 The company to contact is usually written in the first few pages of the script.

 1. **Propose!** Fill in the [proposal form]({{ site.baseurl }}/show-resources/#pre-proposals) and come on the day for a 15-minute Q&A from the committee.
 You can propose on your own or as a team (typically a director-producer pair).
-Afterwards, the committee go away and discuss and you'll be phoned later that day with the decision.
+Afterwards, the committee go away and discuss: you'll be phoned later that day with the decision.

 ### Key Dates